wr-ssl/M2GL025-Creative-Board-Notes/README.md

 I'm not sure how MiV and AXI4 differ.
 It looks like MiV is the most recent version (does that mean CoreRISCV_AXI4 is deprecated?) and comes in two flavors (with and without floating point).
 If you have more information please let me know.

 One difference is in the HAL files produced by the Firmware Catalog.
-See below.
+The RISC-V HAL v2.0.104 is to be used with the RISC-V_AXI4 core, while version >= 2.1.101 work with the MiV-RV32 cores, according to the HAL User Guide pdfs.

 ## Do I need to purchase a separate USB FlashPro programmer to use with the creative board?